Employer of Record

 Types of Work Visas

-In Spain, various types of work visas cater to different employment scenarios, including:
+In Spain, various types of work visas and permits cater to different employment scenarios, including:

-• Highly Qualified Professional Visas: For individuals with specialized skills and qualifications.
+• Highly Qualified Professional Visas: For individuals with specialized skills and qualifications under the relevant highly qualified route.

-• Entrepreneur Visas: Aimed at individuals starting a business in Spain.
+• Entrepreneur Visas: Aimed at individuals starting a business in Spain under the applicable entrepreneurship framework.

 • Intra-Company Transfer Visas: For employees transferred to a Spanish branch of their company.